Solar-network/docs/docs/core/transactions/types/burn.md

 | :-------: | :---: |
 |     2     |   0   |

-This transaction type allows burning an arbitrary amount of SXP tokens.
+This transaction type allows burning an arbitrary amount of SXP coins.
 The burned amount is deducted from the sender's wallet as well as from the chain's circulating supply.

 | References                         |                                                                                                                                                                                                                                           |
 | :--------------------------------- | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |